navidkazempour/automatic_goggles/README.md

 #### Meta News Link Analysis

+Single page application designed to let news readers get background info on the subject of their reading and help them tap into a unified conversation.

-Single page application that takes as input data a news article and gives back a single page of results that includes most relevant wiki article for background reading, mapped location of relevant location for geographic context, relevant photos, relevant short video clips.
-Lastly, it will find tweets relevant to the event (if applicable), so that the user can join a unified conversation.
-All of the above results will be filtered by different criteria and results will have scrolling disabled.
+It takes as input data a news article and gives back a single page of results that includes:
+1. a relevant wiki article
+2. a mapped location of relevant location for geographic context
+3. relevant photos
+4. relevant short video clips.
+5. if applicable, it will find tweets relevant to the event, and allow the user to participate in the conversations.

+All of the above results will be filtered by varied criteria.

 ##### Development (Few Tips Before Starting):
 1. Install nodemon: